 Application of borate chemicals to your lumber shields the wood before the unwanted visitors arrive.
 Borate compounds are unique.
-In markets they are generally found in powder form that can be readily dissolved in water.
+In markets, they are generally found in powder form that can be readily dissolved in water.
 These chemicals are extracted from naturally occurring minerals.
 Once the borate solution is shielded on bare wood, it soaks profoundly into the wood.
-The extent and depth of incursion depend on factors like number of applications, interior moisture content of wood niche, the texture and kind of wood and the temperature of wood.
+The extent and depth of incursion depend on factors like a number of applications, the interior moisture content of the wood niche, the texture and kind of wood, and the temperature of wood.
 Lumber that has a jagged texture and low humidity content absorbs the solutions easily.

 You can treat your wooden articles with borate chemicals yourself.
 While applying borates take care that your lumber is under a roof so that it has no contact with any type of moisture.
 If you want to spray the borate solution before covering the lumber with plastic or insulation then consult your builder.
 It would be better to schedule two applications on different days.

 The best time to treat your lumber is during the construction phase.
 However, borates can also be put on already existing ones.
 The only complication is that many wooden facades have been covered by other materials.
 Little beetles may wreak harm by finding their path through untreated wood.

 While shopping for borate compounds, you should ponder for ones that are registered and branded as wood preservatives.
 They are categorized as safe by the Environment Protection Agency for use.